uheerme/looset-landing/index.md

   HtmlId: ''
 - template: content-feature
   block: feature-1
+  media_alignment: Left
+  headline: See when documentation and code get out of sync
+  content: The <strong>last commit date </strong>is shown both to the Code Block and
+    its docstring, so developers can instantly compare it to be sure they can <strong>trust the information</strong>.
+  media:
+    image: ''
+    alt_text: ''
+  HtmlId: ''
+- template: content-feature
+  block: feature-1
   media_alignment: Right
   headline: Custom levels of abstractions
   content: 'With Labels developers have a general overview of the code base better